 Asbestos & the Army

 The U.S. Army used tons of asbestos to build its bases and barracks.
 Asbestos-containing products could also be found in many of the vehicles used by the U.S. Army.
-There are many reported cases of Army veterans with mesothelioma as a result.
+There are many reported cases of U.S. Army veterans with mesothelioma as a result.

 Variations and Types of Mesothelioma